data-edu/data-science-in-education/_book/08-wt-gradebook.md

 summary(gradebook)
 ```

 But R can do more than just print numbers to a screen.
-Use the {ggplot} package within {tidyverse} to graph some of the data to help get a better grasp of what the data looks like.
-This code uses {ggplot} to graph categorical variables into a bar graph.
+We'll use the `ggplot` package from within `tidyverse` to graph some of the data to help get a better grasp of what the data looks like.
+This code uses `ggplot` to graph categorical variables into a bar graph.
 Here we can see the variable *Letter_grade* is plotted on the x-axis showing the counts of each letter grade on the y-axis.

 ```r